Diphtheria: History

 In 1613, Spain experienced an epidemic of diphtheria, referred to as El Año de los Garrotillos (The Year of Strangulations).

 In 1705, the Mariana Islands experienced an epidemic of diphtheria and typhus simultaneously, reducing the population to about 5,000 people.

 In 1735, a diphtheria epidemic swept through New England.

 Before 1826, diphtheria was known by different names across the world.
-In England, it was known as Boulogne sore throat, as it spread from France.
-In 1826, Pierre Bretonneau gave the disease the name diphthérite (from Greek διφθέρα, diphthera 'leather') describing the appearance of pseudomembrane in the throat.
+In England, it was known as "Boulogne sore throat," as the illness had spread from France.
+In 1826, Pierre Bretonneau gave the disease the name diphthérite (from Greek διφθέρα, diphthera 'leather'), describing the appearance of pseudomembrane in the throat.

 In 1856, Victor Fourgeaud described an epidemic of diphtheria in California.

-In 1878, Princess Alice (Queen Victoria's second daughter) and her family became infected with diphtheria: Princess Alice and her four-year-old daughter Princess Marie both died.
+In 1878, Princess Alice (Queen Victoria's second daughter) and her family became infected with diphtheria; Princess Alice and her four-year-old daughter, Princess Marie, both died.

-In 1883, Edwin Klebs identified the bacterium causing diphtheria and named it Klebs–Loeffler bacterium.
+In 1883, Edwin Klebs identified the bacterium causing diphtheria, and named it Klebs–Loeffler bacterium.
 The club shape of this bacterium helped Edwin to differentiate it from other bacteria.
-Over the period of time, it was called Microsporon diphtheriticum, Bacillus diphtheriae, and Mycobacterium diphtheriae.
+Over time, it has been called Microsporon diphtheriticum, Bacillus diphtheriae, and Mycobacterium diphtheriae.
 Current nomenclature is Corynebacterium diphtheriae.

-Friedrich Loeffler was the first person to cultivate C. diphtheriae in 1884.
+In 1884, German bacteriologist Friedrich Loeffler became the first person to cultivate C. diphtheriae.
 He used Koch's postulates to prove association between C. diphtheriae and diphtheria.
 He also showed that the bacillus produces an exotoxin.

-Joseph P. O'Dwyer introduced the O'Dwyer tube for laryngeal intubation in patients with an obstructed larynx in 1885.
+In 1885, Joseph P. O'Dwyer introduced the O'Dwyer tube for laryngeal intubation in patients with an obstructed larynx.
 It soon replaced tracheostomy as the emergency diphtheric intubation method.

-In 1888, Emile Roux and Alexandre Yersin showed that a substance produced by C. diphtheriae caused symptoms of diphtheria in animals.
+In 1888, Emile Roux and Alexandre Yersin showed that a substance (exotoxin) produced by C. diphtheriae caused symptoms of diphtheria in animals.

 In 1890, Shibasaburō Kitasato and Emil von Behring immunized guinea pigs with heat-treated diphtheria toxin.
-They also immunized goats and horses in the same way and showed that an "antitoxin" made from serum of immunized animals could cure the disease in non-immunized animals.
+They also immunized goats and horses in the same way, and showed that an "antitoxin" made from serum of immunized animals could cure the disease in non-immunized animals.
 Behring used this antitoxin (now known to consist of antibodies that neutralize the toxin produced by C. diphtheriae) for human trials in 1891, but they were unsuccessful.
 Successful treatment of human patients with horse-derived antitoxin began in 1894, after production and quantification of antitoxin had been optimized.
-Von Behring won the first Nobel Prize in medicine in 1901 for his work on diphtheria.
+In 1901, Von Behring won the first Nobel Prize in medicine for his work on diphtheria.